Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 For the Android notes please check the [aforementioned ReadMe](./Android/ReadMe.md).

 ### Configuring the game
 In the root folder there is a simple txt configuration file in which you can change features of the game.
-Every entry has a description for it.

 #### ImGUI Configurer
 On the desktop and browser ports a simple imgui configurer dialog is available (which can be shown by pressing the 'C' button).